ZakaHaceCosas/personaplus/DOCS.md

 }
 ```

+Type everything, use JSDoc as extensively as possible.
+If using a JSDoc generator extension (which we recommend), remove the `@typedef` prop if generated.

 ## 4. Contributing your cool code in a cool way

 Okay, so you did write some cool code, right?
 That's awesome!
 Now, here are a few guidelines for committing and submitting your cool code in a cool way.